 How will Strong Customer Authentication be enforced?

-The new rules on SCA are likely to be effective and enforced from September 2019.
-Based on previous experience, this type of change may be implemented progressively by the payments industry and Stripe will be prepared if SCA is enforced earlier than September 2019 and will keep our users updated.
+The new rules on SCA will be effective and enforced from September 2019.
+Based on previous experience, this type of change may be implemented progressively by the payments industry and Stripe will be prepared if SCA is introduced by the industry earlier than September 2019 and will keep our users updated.

 Enforcement could take several forms: